 Knowledge is the backbone of the present era.
 Who gets the knowledge gets the power.
 Power in all aspects of life.
 Strength in the industry.
 Strength in science.
 Power in health care. etc

 Defining objects is the correct entry point for any topic.
-Therefore, this article is considered the correct entrance to study knowledge and its various types.
+Therefore, this article is considered the right entrance to study knowledge and its various types.

-Knowledge refers to the intellectual gain that individuals bring to perform their work well and effectively or to make correct decisions.
+Knowledge refers to the intellectual gain individuals bring to perform their work well and effectively or make correct decisions.
 Knowledge is divided into two main parts: Explicit knowledge and Tacit knowledge.